ElPengu/EdwinsPortfolio/FirstFullWebsiteEdwin/README.txt

 - Find out web design practises with highest ROI by seeing how to
 - Have update item expand editable items when you click (on something)
 - Let user know when an email has been successfully sent (HINT: use JavaScript, HTML/CSS isn't working)
-- Set a fake account for curious people to explore the capabilities of the to-do list
+- Allow users to view their password
+- Investigate why only parts of hidden .env file work

 To deploy site (https://www.youtube.com/watch?v=xtnUwvjOThg&t=473s):